 PURPOSE AND APPLICABILITY

 All services provided by the External Auditor, both audit and non-audit, must be pre-approved by the Committee, including the cost thereof and any change in scope pertaining to an approved service.
 Such pre-approval may be given at any time up to one year in advance of the commencement of the specified services.
-The authority to pre-approve any such service is vested in the Committee and may also be exercised by: (i) management, only with respect to audit and audit-related services, up to a maximum of $150,000; or (ii) the Chair and, in his or her absence, by any independent Member of the Committee in accordance with Section B(1)(iv) of the Charter.
+The authority to pre-approve any such service is vested in the Committee and may also be exercised by: (i) management, only with respect to audit and audit-related services, up to a maximum of $150,000; or (ii) the Chair and, in his or her absence, by any Member in accordance with Section 5 B(1)(v) of the Charter.
 Notwithstanding the foregoing, in no event may the External Auditor provide services on a contingent fee basis.

 Audit and Audit-Related Services

 The following audit and audit-related services are provided to the Corporation by the External Auditor: